Set-AuthenticodeSignature

 Override restrictions that prevent the command from succeeding, apart

-attribute, but will not change file permissions.
+but will not override security permissions.

 If the certificate is not valid or does not have code-signing authority, the command will fail.